-Students must file an Intent to Graduate form with the Registrar's Office by the deadline listed in the Fall Semester section of the Academic Calendar.
-All students must complete the ASU Mid-South Graduate Survey, and associate degree students must complete the WorkKeys® end of program assessment before the commencement ceremony to be eligible for graduation.
+Students must file an Intent to Graduate form with the Registrar's Office by the deadline listed on the Fall Academic Calendar for December completion and the Spring Academic Calendar for May completion.
+All associate degree students must complete the WorkKeys® end of program assessment before the commencement ceremony to be eligible for graduation.